medihack/massanimate/README.md

 set the styles using `css` between the `animate` methods.

 `remove` deletes the rule after all animations are finished.
 After that you can't add new animations to that rule.
 The `remove` is optional.
-You can also use Fanimate to just set styles without any animations.
+You can also use Mass Animate to just set styles without any animations.

-Keep in mind that Fanimate can't animate already set element styles.
-This is because Fanimate uses normal style sheet definitions which can't override element styles (`!important` does not seem to work with jQuery animations).
+Keep in mind that *Mass Animate* can't animate already set element styles.
+This is because *Mass Animate* uses normal style sheet definitions which can't override element styles (`!important` does not seem to work with jQuery animations).

 ## Credits

 Thanks to David Tang and his very nice Javascript Stylesheet rule library [JSS](https://github.com/Box9/jss).
-Fanimate reuses some of his code to setup the CSS rules.
+*Mass Animate* reuses some of his code to setup the CSS rules.

 ## License